Last Updated: May 19, 2026

 Where to Buy

-Demon eartheaters are available through many online retailers, though they’re less commonly stocked at local fish stores than some other South American cichlids.
-Flip Aquatics and Dan’s Fish are both good sources to check for availability.
-Since these fish should be purchased in groups, buying online often makes more sense than trying to find 5-8 individuals at a single local store.
+Demon eartheaters are available through online retailers, though they’re less commonly stocked at local fish stores than some other South American cichlids.
+Flip Aquatics and Dan’s Fish are good sources to check for availability.
+Since these fish need to be purchased in groups, online sourcing often makes more sense than hunting down 5-8 individuals at a single local store.

 Frequently Asked Questions